pact-foundation/pact-net/README.md

 		MockProviderService = PactBuilder.MockService(MockServerPort); //Configure the http mock server
 		//or
 		MockProviderService = PactBuilder.MockService(MockServerPort, true); //By passing true as the second param, you can enabled SSL.
-This will however require a valid SSL certificate installed and bound with netsh (netsh http add sslcert ipport=0.0.0.0:port certhash=thumbprint appid={app-guid}) on the machine running the test.
-See https://groups.google.com/forum/#!topic/nancy-web-framework/t75dKyfgzpg
-		//or
-		MockProviderService = PactBuilder.MockService(MockServerPort, bindOnAllAdapters: true); //By passing true as the bindOnAllAdapters parameter the http mock server will be able to accept external network requests, but will require admin privileges in order to run
+A self signed SSL cert will be provisioned by default.
 		//or
 		MockProviderService = PactBuilder.MockService(MockServerPort, new JsonSerializerSettings()); //You can also change the default Json serialization settings using this overload
 	}